 With the popularity of electric-assist bikes (e-bikes), many people are asking us at HaveFunBiking.com what is the best bike to buy.
 Many questions emerged from visitors stopping in at the Eco Experience building at the Minnesota State Fair this year.
 Of the top questions asked, the top was, what does an e-bike cost, followed by, when can I get the new MN Rebate if I purchase an e-bike?
 Plus, what’s the best battery/motor combination for your riding style, and several other questions we have answered here.

-This Tuesday, wearing sunglasses can set the stage for a truly fun ride
+This Thursday, wearing sunglasses can set the stage for a truly fun ride

 If you like a beat to your pedal stroke, one of the newer bike rides in Minnesota may add to your summer fun.
 This year, on August 12th, Albert Lea, MN will again host the Rock n’ Roll Fountain Lake.
 Families and friends of all ages will enjoy this fun bike tour around the scenic lakes with food and music along the way!

 Bike commuting is an easy way to add miles, increase fitness, jump start your energy level for the day while enjoying nature, especially with warmer weather.
 Once you start commuting by bike, you will find the hassle factor lessens while your overall trip acts as your workout for the day.
 You are saving yourself hours in the gym.
 Here is a list of other beneficial necessities to make commuting by bike much more enjoyable.